Sardine Run in Magdalena Bay Mexico

 Sardine Run & Bryde Whale spotted in Magdalena Bay, Mexico

-While the sardine run can protect individual sardines against their predators, the entire school is constantly under the threat of various predators.
-This includes giant Bryde and humpback whales, which gulp down giant mouthfuls of prey, as well as beautiful marlin speeding through the school at speeds of up to 50 km/h.
+While the sardine run can protect individual sardines against their predators, the entire school is constantly under threat from various predators.
+This includes giant Bryde and humpback whales, which gulp down giant mouthfuls at a time.
+As well as beautiful marlin speeding through the school at speeds of up to 50 km/h.
 Other threats come from sea lions, dolphins, mahi-mahi, cormorant birds, sharks (especially silky sharks), turtles, and even giant sunfish joining the act.
 It’s a breathtaking spectacle, and while we feel for the sardines, witnessing this display of life’s richness during the sardine run is truly incredible.

 It’s the end of October and we are running trips in Magdalena Bay.
 Today we went out looking for bait balls and after over an hour of search, the captain spotted something in the distance.
 As we approach we see that it’s a horde of sea lions!!We jumped with them, they were so playful!
 About 50 of them, leaping out of the water and swimming around us, looked very curious.
 It was a high adrenaline moment, just as we like it!!!